Toronto Maple Leafs (semi-pro baseball)

+For the hockey team, see Toronto Maple Leafs.

 The Toronto Maple Leafs are a team of the Intercounty Baseball League, based in Toronto, Ontario.
 They play their home games on "Dominico Field" at Christie Pits.
 They are also known colloquially as the Intercounty Maple Leafs or the Intercounty Leafs to disambiguate themselves from the Toronto Maple Leafs hockey team.

-Home games usually take place on Wednesday evenings and Sunday afternoons, and are free for the public to attend.
-The games are popular with people in the neighbourhood, who enjoy the warm weather, picturesque setting, and of course the baseball game itself.
-Hotdogs are sold behind the outfield fence and Alan "Al" Ross sells raffle tickets to raise money to support the team.

 History

-The Maple Leafs baseball team began to play in 1969, the second season after the original Toronto Maple Leafs baseball team of the AAA International League moved to Louisville, Kentucky.
+The Maple Leafs baseball team began to play in 1969, the second season after the original Toronto Maple Leafs baseball team of the Triple-A International League moved to Louisville, Kentucky.

 In their inaugural year, the new Leafs lost 23 games, finishing 18 games out of first place.
 But they have never ended a season that far back since then.
 They have been in first place 19 times in the subsequent years and have the best winning percentage of any active team in the League.

-The team was owned by husband and wife Jack and Lynne Dominico for the first 40 years of its existence and was then owned exclusively by Jack after Lynne's passing on November 8, 2008, until his passing on January 12, 2022.
-The Intercounty Baseball League Championship is also named in their honour, the Jack and Lynne Dominico Trophy.
+The team was owned by husband and wife Jack and Lynne Dominico for the first 40 years of its existence and was then owned exclusively by Jack after Lynne's death on November 8, 2008, until his death on January 12, 2022.
+The Inter-county Baseball League Championship is also named in their honour, the Jack and Lynne Dominico Trophy.

+On December 3, 2024, the Leafs announced they had signed Ayami Sato, making her the first female player in the Intercounty Baseball League as well as the first female player to play professional baseball in Canada.
+She began playing on May 11, 2025.